CobiontID/MarkerScan/README.md

 ## Overview of the pipeline

 For now very little intermediate files are removed.
+Once the pipeline is integrated, file removal will need to be optimized.

 1. Run nhmmer with SSU_Prok_Euk_Microsporidia.hmm across the draft assembly
 2. Extract coordinates of matches: "{workingdirectory}/{shortname}.ProkSSU.readsinfo"